 Before purchasing an electric heater, find out what to look at and find the best baseboard heater for the area in your home.
 Baseboard heaters come in various lengths to accommodate the area you need to heat.
 These heaters come in both the 120- and 240-volt models.

 Adding baseboard heaters give you the option to add extra heat in rooms that may need additional heating.
 Be sure to size the electrical wiring to the heater that you install.
 Be sure to keep flammable materials away from baseboard heaters.
-In this article, I'll explain where to place baseboard heaters and where not to.
+In this article, we'll explain where to place baseboard heaters and where not to.
 Before installing baseboard heaters, please follow all electrical codes associated with them.

 01 of 07

 120-Volt vs. 240-Volt Baseboard Heaters

 Baseboard heaters come in two styles, 120-volt or 240-volt heating styles.
 Although 120-volt baseboard heaters are the popular choice because it uses only a single circuit, 240-volt baseboard heaters are much more efficient because they utilize both legs of power, cutting the power demand sometimes in half.

 02 of 07